EbookFoundation/thoth-wiki/Thoth_Series.md

+In the context of Thoth, "Series" are deemed serial publications with no clearly-defined end date.
+For serial publications with a defined end date or amount of individual publications or volumes, please refer to [[Book Set]].

 The **Series** page will display the Series the user has access to.
 The following information is displayed:

 | Column Name  | Content      |